So you have a product idea and decided to research the cost estimate of the needed technical skills to build it? Well - that's the first step.

 A project management methodology like the Waterfall approach tends to split the process into too many stages, increasing the risk of time being wasted on activities that later prove to be irrelevant or disliked by the end user.

 Agile methodology, on the other hand, allows you to launch the MVP (Minimum Viable Product) faster to test it and make sure you're going in the right direction.
 Flexibility, frequent planning, and retrospectives are fundamental parts of the agile methodology.
 The same learn-by-doing principles apply to budget management, meaning that you can make changes when new circumstances arise.

-At Pragmatic Coders, we give our customers a promise to develop MVP as fast as it is possible (usually up to 3 months).
+At Pragmatic Coders, we give our customers a promise to develop MVP as fast as it is possible (usually 3 months).
 Our dedicated teams understand the value of collecting first user feedback as quickly as possible.
 That minimizes the waste and the risk of working on something that nobody will ever use.